Roza Bal

-The Roza Bal shrine in Srinagar, Kashmir, believed by the Ahmadis to be the tomb of Jesus.
+The Roza Bal shrine in Srinagar, Kashmir, India, believed by Ahmadi Muslims to be the tomb of Jesus.

-The Roza Bal, Rouza Bal, or Rozabal is a shrine located in the Khanyar quarter in downtown area of Srinagar in Kashmir, India.
+The Roza Bal or Rouza Bal is a shrine located in the Khanyar quarter in downtown area of Srinagar in Jammu and Kashmir, India.
 The word roza means tomb, the word bal means place.
 Locals believe a sage is buried here, Yuz Asaf, alongside another Muslim holy man, Mir Sayyid Naseeruddin.

 The shrine was relatively unknown until the founder of the Ahmadiyya movement, Mirza Ghulam Ahmad, asserted in 1899 that it is actually the tomb of Jesus.
 This view is maintained by Ahmadis today, though it is rejected by the local caretakers of the shrine, one of whom said "the theory that Jesus is buried anywhere on the face of the earth is blasphemous to Islam."

 Building

 The structure stands in front of a Muslim cemetery.
 It consists of a low rectangular building on a raised platform, surrounded by railings at the front and an entry.
 Within is a shrine to Youza Asouph.
 The building also houses the burial tomb of a Shia Muslim saint, Mir Sayyid Naseeruddin, a descendant of Imam Ali-Rida, 8th Imam of the Shia Muslims whose shrine is in Mashhad.

 The structure was previously maintained by the local community, but is now maintained by a board of directors consisting of Sunni Muslims.
 According to Kashmiri writer Fida Hassnain, a supporter of the Ahmadiyya views of Jesus, the tomb contains a rock carving that is said to show feet bearing crucifixion wounds and the body is buried according to what Hassnain considers are the Jewish tradition of directions and not according to the Islamic tradition.
 Academic reception of Hassnain's works has been highly critical - academics dismissing these claims includes Günter Grönbold, Wilhelm Schneemelcher, Norbert Klatt, Per Beskow, and Gerald O'Collins.